-Whether it’s the solemnity of Holy Week, the lively hues of the Flower Festival or the buzzing excitement of the fiestas patronales Antigua’s festivals and cultural celebrations offer a glimpse into the rich tapestry of Guatemalan heritage.
+Whether it’s the solemnity of Holy Week, the lively hues of the Flower Festival or the buzzing excitement of the fiestas patronales, Antigua’s festivals and cultural celebrations offer a glimpse into the rich tapestry of Guatemalan heritage.
 Here’s your guide to the most important festivals in Antigua, complete with dates and what to expect.
+If you’d rather have someone build your trip around the dates that actually matter, I help travelers plan exactly that.

 Festivals and Celebrations in Antigua Guatemala

-Semana Santa (Holy Week)- March or April (changes)
+Semana Santa (Holy Week) — March or April, dates change

 Fiesta Patronal in Antigua — July 25th